 COL. BRUCE HAMPTON

-Col. Bruce is a Southern musician, singer, actor, magician and artist.
-He has been touring since 1963 with the band Aquarium Rescue Unit and many others.
+Col. Bruce was a Southern musician, singer, actor, magician and artist.
+He toured since 1963 with the band Aquarium Rescue Unit and many others.

 Oteil Burbridge, Jimmy Herring, Jeff Sipe, Matt Mundy, and Count M'Butu.
 Jeff Mosier and Charlie Williams were members of the band during the early years.
 The band's combination of bluegrass, rock, Latin, blues, jazz, funk, and impeccable chops became a template for countless future bands.